Ocramius/event-sourcing-workshop/src/EventSourcing/README.md

 1. compute the current `Aggregate` state through its **history** (`Aggregate::fromHistory()`)
 2. apply the wished operation
-3. extract the events produced during your the state mutation
+3. extract the events produced during the state mutation

 When creating an aggregate, this means following: